intento/intento-api/ai.text.dictionary.md

 ## Getting available providers

-To get a list of available Machine Translation providers, send a GET request to https://api.inten.to/ai/text/dictionary.
+To get a list of available Dictionary providers, send a GET request to https://api.inten.to/ai/text/dictionary.

 ```sh
 curl -H 'apikey: YOUR_INTENTO_KEY' 'https://api.inten.to/ai/text/dictionary'